Home

 This library includes CPU and GPU (CUDA) support.
 GPU support is implemented through the cuFINUFFT interface of the FINUFFT library.

-Type 1 and 2 transforms are supported in 1-, 2-, and 3-dimensions.
+Type 1 and 2 transforms are supported in 1, 2, and 3 dimensions on the CPU, and 2 and 3 dimensions on the GPU.
 All of these functions support forward, reverse, and higher-order differentiation, as well as batching using vmap.

 Installation